RachelMuston/sustainable-digital-policy/EN/cloud-services.md

 # Cloud services
 ## Sustainability Considerations
 Moving to cloud can generate sustainability savings but there are caveats:
-- generally cloud services run at better efficiency rates than on-premise data centres.
-This can mean that less IT equipment could be required and also less energy will be required to run the equipment.
+- Generally cloud services run at better efficiency rates than on-premise data centres.
+This can mean that for your workload, less IT equipment could be required and therefore less energy will be required to run the workload.
 - However, it is important to consider the energy mix for the grid in your area when estimating the emissions savings from these efficiencies.
-Large savings can be generated here if the energy mix in your area is high carbon.
+Large savings can be generated if the energy mix in your area is high carbon.
-But, if the energy mix in your area is already all or mostly renewable, the emissions savings from Cloud efficiencies will be negligible.
+But, if the energy mix in your area is already all or mostly renewable, the emissions savings from Cloud efficiencies could be negligible.
-- in order to know if moving to Cloud services will generate sustainability savings, you need to measure or estimate the current energy use, waste and emissions for that workload.
+- In order to determine if moving to the Cloud will generate sustainability savings, you need to measure or estimate the current energy use, waste and emissions for that workload in your on-premise data centre.
-- emissions from purchased cloud services are indirect and are reported under scope 3.
-If you are not reporting scope 3 emissions, moving
+- GHG emissions from purchased cloud services are indirect and are reported under scope 3.
+It is important to ensure that your organization is reporting on scope 3 emissions so as to not be
 - Cloud companies using renewable energy they are generating themselves
 - waste heat reuse
 - water use